A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1996) Dominique Tourn\`{e}s {Tourn\`{e}s, Dominique|textbf}, \emph{L'int\'{e}gration approch\'{e}e des \'{e}quations diff\'{e}ren-tielles ordinaires (1671-1914), th\`{e}se de doctorat de l'universit\'{e} Paris 7--Denis Diderot}, June 1996.
-Reprinted by Presses Universitaires du Septentrion, Villeneuve d'Ascq, 1997, ISBN 9782284002093.
 Chapter 4 of this doctoral thesis traces the history of ``the method of successive approximations," from ancient Greek times through the early 20th century.
-Subsection 2.1.1. gives a valuable appraisal of \textsc{Schmidten 1821} in its historical context.
+Subsection 2.1.1. gives a valuable appraisal of \hyperref[Sch1821]{\textsc{Schmidten 1821}} in its historical context.
 Tourn\`{e}s writes, ``In a dissertation published in 1821, Henri Gerner Schmidten gives us a panorama of the method of successive approximations and its possible applications in the various branches of analysis$\ldots$ [The] Schmidten text$\,\ldots\,$shows that at the beginning of the 19th century the empirical technique of successive substitutions had already assumed the aspect of a very general fixed point problem perfectly theorized in its formal aspect."